 The Cboe S&P 500 BuyWrite IndexSM (BXM) is a benchmark index designed to track the performance of a hypothetical buy-write strategy on the S&P 500 Index®.
 Announced in April 2002, the BXM Index was developed by the Cboe in cooperation with Standard & Poor's.
 To help in the development of the BXM Index, the Cboe commissioned Professor Robert Whaley to compile and analyze relevant data from the time period from June 1988 through December 2001.
 Data on daily BXM prices now is available from June 30, 1986, to the present time (see below).
 The BXM is a passive total return index based on (1) buying an S&P 500 stock index portfolio, and (2) "writing" (or selling) the near-term S&P 500 Index (SPXSM) "covered" call option, generally on the third Friday of each month.
 The SPX call written will have about one month remaining to expiration, with an exercise price just above the prevailing index level (i.e., slightly out of the money).
 The SPX call is held until expiration and cash settled, at which time a new one-month, near-the-money call is written.
+SPX is an index that represents the price of continuously traded future contracts on the S&P 500® Index.

 The Nasdaq-100® is one of the world's preeminent large-cap growth indexes.
-It includes 100 of the largest domestic and international non-financial companies listed on the Nasdaq Stock Market
+It includes 100 of the largest domestic and international non-financial companies listed on the Nasdaq Stock Market based on market capitalization.